 This blog briefly delves into each category, explains the importance of each, and provides example movements you can perform today.

 Additional reading is included as well, with linked blogs that go deeper into different movement category to help you understand more about the how’s and whys of each.

 And that is it.
 The top six blogs for beginners.
 Read through them, note the key points, and keep them in mind.

-Also, in case you missed it, I linked to beginner workout programs at the start of this writing, so be sure to visit that blog to and learn more about each program noted there.
+Also, in case you missed it, I linked to beginner and workout routines and programs at the start of this writing, so be sure to visit that blog to and learn more about each program noted there.